maxto/ubique/doc/datatype/arrayfun.md

 ### arrayfun

-Apply function to each element of array or matrix
+Apply function to each element of an array or matrix

 #### Syntax

-ubique.arrayfun(x,fun,dim)
+ubique.arrayfun()

 #### Description

-Apply function to each element of array or matrix
+Apply function to each element of an array or matrix.
+First arg is input element, the second one the function to apply,
+then the parameters of the function.